 - Cabinet Panel Coolers have been engineered to reduce noise levels drastically from that of the sole Vortex Tube.

-There are two ways to find out what Cold Fraction you are currently using on your STREAMTEK Vortex Tube.
+There two ways to find out what Cold Fraction you are currently using on your STREAM-TEK Vortex Tube.

-- The Vortex Tube is rated in BTU/Hr. based on inlet temperatures of 68F and pressure of 100 PSIG.
+The Vortex Tube is rated in BTU/Hr. based on inlet temperatures of 68F and pressure of 100 PSIG.
 Any change of temperature or pressure will affect the rating of the Vortex Tube.
-Please contact a STREAMTEK Application Engineer to determine the effect of pressure and/or temperate changes on the Vortex Tube's rating.
+Please contact as STREAM-TEK Application Engineer to determine the effect of pressure and/or temperate changes on the Vortex Tube’s rating.